 Faculty Mentor: Professor Griffith, Department of Biological Sciences

 Description: Extensive edits to BIOL 311, Plant Ecology lab book under guidance of professor.
-A student intersted in technical writing will, under guidance from the professor, re-write, re-organize, and re-assemble the lab book.
+A student interested in technical writing will, under guidance from the professor, re-write, re-organize, and re-assemble the lab book.

 - Interest in technical writing/editing with moderate amount of experience